Eighth Annual CMC Dinner and Award Presentation

 Nixon has also written a portrait of the town in poems, Acrostic Woodstock.
 His other poetry books are My Late Mother as a Ruffed Grouse and Love in the City of Grudges.
 An environmental journalist in the 1990s, he was a special correspondent for The Adirondack Explorer and a contributing editor for the Amicus Journal published by the Natural Resources Defense Council.
 In 1996 he left Manhattan for a Catskills log cabin with a wood stove and mice.
 He later returned to civilization, or at least a cottage with a thermostat, but sometimes he wishes he was still at the edge of the wilderness.

-At this year’s dinner we will be holding a silent auction of a wide variety of wonderful items, rather than a raffle.
-More details on the items will be coming soon but here’s a sneak peek:
+At this year’s dinner we will be holding a silent auction of a variety of wonderful items, rather than a raffle.
+This year, you can be sure to get the item you want by placing your bid for one of these great offerings:

 - “Pepacton Boat Launch” – A framed original acrylic on paper by renowned local artist Nancy McShane.